-Nowadays it’s becoming more and more common for a customer to have most of the buying process done before they’re in contact with a sales rep. They don’t want to be inundated with sales pitches, and would rather do research themselves online before they decide to buy.
+Nowadays, it’s becoming more and more common for a customer to have most of the buying process done before they’re in contact with a sales rep. They don’t want to be inundated with sales pitches.
+They prefer to do research themselves online before they decide to buy.

-It’s more difficult than ever for Marketers and Sales reps to engage with buyers with information about their brands and products.
-So it’s pivotal to have dynamic and engaging content that can be shared to your potential customers through platforms that suit the buyer, such as social media or email.
+It’s more difficult than ever for marketers and sales reps to engage with buyers about their brands and products.
+It’s pivotal to have dynamic and engaging content that can be shared to your potential customers through platforms that suit the buyer, such as social media or email.
 Marketing has to cater to the buyer while still showing the value of their product and convincing the buyer that they need it.
-They have to create content that’s readily-available and that buyers can engage with on their own terms, and the best way to do this is through Stage-Based Marketing.
+They have to create content that’s readily-available and that buyers can engage with on their own terms.
+The best way to do this is through Stage-Based Marketing.

 What is stage-based marketing?

 Stage-Based Marketing is content that is targeted to each stage of the sales funnel.
-Each of your potential customers is at a different stage of the funnel and each stage needs to be nurtured differently.
-There’s no point in sending the same content to every customer at every level, so you need to figure out what will work best for each, and tailor the content you’re sending out to suit.
+Each of your potential customers is at a different stage of the funnel.
+Each stage needs to be nurtured differently.
+There’s no point in sending the same content to every customer at every level, You need to figure out what will work best for each, and tailor the content you’re sending out to suit.
 The key is understanding what customers at each stage are looking for, so you know what to give them.